 5. Consider Negotiations and Potential Pleas

 Depending on the strength of your case, taking a gamble and going to trial could be a huge risk to your future and your freedom.
-Negotiation is a vital piece of the criminal trial process as it can avoid trial, which is costly and time-consuming for the prosecution, and where neither the prosecution nor defense have any guarantees.
+Negotiation is a vital piece of the criminal trial process as it can avoid trial, which is costly and time-consuming for the prosecution.
 The prosecutor will often incentivize avoiding trial by offering a plea to a lower charge or for a lower penalty.
 Depending on your unique circumstances, this may be a strategic option to minimize potential consequences and to protect your long-term future.

 6. Prepare for Trial and Beyond

-If you cannot reach a plea deal that is in your best interest or if you feel it is best to take your evidence in front of a judge and jury, the next step would be for your attorney to represent you at trial.
+If you cannot reach a plea deal that is in your best interest or if you feel it is best to take your evidence in front of a judge and jury, then you need to seek legal representation.
 While trial offers no guarantees, your side of the story will be heard by a judge and jury and it will be in their hands to determine what happens next.
 At trial, your attorney will present your case, introduce evidence and witnesses, challenge opposing evidence and witnesses, and fight for your best interests.

 Your Expert Criminal Defense Team: How Grace Legal Can Help

 Facing criminal charges is one of the most daunting experiences for the accused and their loved ones.
-When the future is filled with uncertainty, give yourself the certainty of doing everything in your power to put up a relentless fight.
-You need an experienced attorney who will do everything in their power to mitigate the charges’ impact on your life, freedom, and future.
+When the future is filled with uncertainty, give yourself the certainty of doing everything in your power to put up a relentless fight with a strong defense strategy.
+You need experienced legal counsel who will do everything in their power to mitigate the charges’ impact on your life, freedom, and future while guiding you through every step of the legal process.

 The experienced criminal defense attorneys at Grace Legal proudly serve the people of Central Pennsylvania and beyond.
-We are ready to fight aggressively for the best possible outcome.
+We are ready to fight aggressively for the best possible outcome and a fair trial.
 Contact us or call us today at (717)-635-8780.